 …is shorter days a few months later.
 Now that we are on the other side of the longest days of the year, we’re starting to feel the darkness creep in earlier and earlier.
 In the deep of winter, Edmonton doesn’t see a whole lot of daylight.
 Again, happy I’ll be in Hawaii.

-All in all, it’s been a real slice spending the summer here in Edmonton.
+All in all, it’s been a real slice spending the summer here in Edmonton and contemplating Edmonton vs Toronto.
 Having done so I can’t say that I’m so enamoured with the city that I would consider living here, or even coming back for more than quick visits from now on.
 Let’s just say I guess I’ve “been there, done that”.

 It has also given me a new appreciation for Toronto.
 Although I see my future homes being somewhere in (or close to) the mountains, I have to admit that Toronto has a lot to offer.
 Culture, life, long summers, it’s situated on a lake, and I have so many family and friends to make Toronto a city with open arms to visit or live in.